jzhuhe/llm-arbitration-research/README.md

 - **`api_coding.md`** - Technical challenges encountered with API implementation
 - **`extract_text_citations_into_csv.py`** - Python script for citation accuracy analysis
 - **`public_statements_by_model_providers_on_training_dataset.md`** - AI training data transparency research

+## Research Overview

+This study investigates whether frontier LLMs can draft Vis Moot submissions as persuasively and accurately as 2024's winning universities from 373 teams.
+The research tests three key assumptions about LLMs in legal practice:

+1. **Productivity gains** - Can AI produce legal work faster?
+2. **Accuracy concerns** - How reliable are AI-generated legal citations?
+3. **Legal reasoning capability** - Can AI perform genuine legal analysis?

+### Key Findings

+**🏆 Performance Results:**
+- **Claude 3.7 Sonnet's** claimant memorial ranked alongside the 1st and 2nd human teams, ahead of 3rd and 4th place winners
+- Other LLMs ranked below human submissions
+- Demonstrated emerging AI persuasion capabilities rivaling top law students

+**📊 Accuracy Results:**
+- **Poor citation accuracy**: Only 9%-36% of legal citations were pinpoint accurate
+- Significant reliability issues with legal precedents and references

+**⚡ Productivity Results:**
+- **Dramatic time savings**: LLMs produced complete submissions in under 9.5 hours with one person
+- **Human comparison**: Traditional teams averaged 6.2 people working for months
+- Clear productivity advantages for legal research and drafting

+### The Case Background

+All submissions address the same fictional international commercial arbitration case involving:
+- **SensorX plc** (technology company selling sensors)
+- **Visionic Ltd** (automotive company buying sensors)
+- A cyber fraud incident that misdirected payment
+- Questions of contractual obligations and liability
+- International sales law and arbitration procedures

+### Technical Notes

+- All submissions were generated using customized prompts
+- Models had access to the same case materials
+- Outputs were anonymized before evaluation
+- Blind ranking was conducted by 2 legal students competing in the 2025 Vis Moot
+- No model had access to actual case law databases during generation

+### Research Significance

+This study represents a significant milestone in AI legal capabilities research, demonstrating that:
+- **AI can produce sophisticated legal arguments** comparable to top law students
+- **Citation accuracy remains a critical weakness** requiring human oversight
+- **Productivity gains are substantial** but quality control is essential
+- **Legal education may need adaptation** to address AI capabilities
+- **The legal profession faces transformation** in research and drafting practices